 Our work is aligned with the New York State Professional Development Standards and those of Learning Forward, formerly known as the National Staff Development Council.
 This alignment assures that we stay current with the latest research on professional learning and work collaboratively with leaders in the profession to improve our service.
 Explore the links below to learn about the Standards for Professional Learning as outlined by New York State and Learning Forward:Theory of Change

-Developing a Theory of ChangeImproving/changing educator practice requires a common understanding of the desired results and a well-designed and articulated process, almost a roadmap, of what will be done to reach the desired results.
+Developing a Theory of ChangeImproving/changing educational practice requires a common understanding of the desired results and a well-designed and articulated process, almost a roadmap, of what will be done to reach the desired results.
 “A program’s theory of change specifies the goals, the inputs, the resources required to implement the activities, and the activities – a series of actions that are likely to lead to the attainment of both the short-term outcomes and the long-term goals (the results).”
 Killion, J. (2002).
 Assessing Impact, Evaluating Staff Development.
 The activities described in the theory of change must be grounded in what research has shown are the most effective adult learning strategies.
-The theory of change shows the big picture of how different inputs and activities relate to each other and build on each other leading to the intermediate changes in educator knowledge, skills and practice needed to reach the desired outcome of improved student learning.
+The theory of change shows the big picture of how different inputs and activities relate to each other and build on each other, leading to the intermediate changes in educational knowledge, skills and practice needed to reach the desired outcome of improved student learning.

 Theory of Practice

 The following theory of practice links the required elements of the Regents Reform Agenda to our underlying theory for improving student learning outcomes.

 Leading Instructional Change

 “Professional Learning is not the hood ornament, it is the engine that drives school improvement.”